crate/crate/blackbox/docs/sql/statements/alter-table.rst

 ``RENAME TO``
 -------------

 Can be used to rename a table, while maintaining its schema and data.
-During this operation the table will be closed, and all operations upon the table will fail until the rename operation is completed.
+During this operation the shards of the table will become temporarily unavailable.

 .. _alter_table_reroute: